bansalankit92/digital-scriptures/static/books/sahib/spiritual-qna/spiritual-qna-eng.md

 ## Questions and answers on Spiritualism

+## thing you possess is not found anywhere in universe
 ### You say the thing you possess is not to be found anywhere else in the Brahmand.
 Doesn’t it show your ego?
 Study carefully the words I say.
 I say the thing I possess is not to be found anywhere else in the Brahmand.
 This is because it belongs to the 4th Loka, also called as Amarlok.
 These simple words create unnecessary discussion.